C-Otto/rebalance-lnd/README.md

 ```

 ### List of channels
-Run `rebalance.py -l` (or `rebalance.py -l -i`) to see a list of channels which can be rebalanced.
+Run `rebalance.py -l` (or `rebalance.py -l -i`) to see a list of channels which
+can be rebalanced.
-This list only contains channels where more than 50% of the total funds are on the remote side of the channel.
+This list only contains channels where less than 50% of the total funds are on
+the local side of the channel.

-You can also see the list of channels where more than 50% of the total funds are on the local side of the channel by running `rebalance.py -l -o`.
+You can also see the list of channels where less than 50% of the total funds
+are on the remote side of the channel by running `rebalance.py -l -o`.

-Use `-r/--ratio` to configure the sensitivity ratio (default is 50%).
+Use `-r/--ratio` to configure the sensitivity ratio (default is 50 for 50%).
+As an example, `rebalance.py -l -o -r 10` only shows channels where less than
+10% of the total funds are on the remote side of the channel.

-As an example the following indicates a channel with around 17.7% of the funds on the local side:
+As an example the following indicates a channel with around 17.7% of the funds
+on the local side:

 ```
 (23) Channel ID:  123[...]456